 The cost of this confidence is perspective.
 While there is absolutely nothing inherently wrong with a feeling of personal strength and accomplishment, a truly grounded sense of confidence comes with knowing and accepting limits.
 Overconfidence can quickly turn into reckless behavior of using again.
 Staying in touch with a support group or a sponsor is a good way (perhaps even the best way) to retain the awareness necessary to be successful in recovery.

 Complacency works by blurring the memory of how bad the substance abuse problem was.
 When you are tempted to use again, it excuses any precautions you may have.
 Complacency stems from a place of comfort.
-Although, many people in recovery can’t wait to feel comfortable in their own lifestyle again, it is important to maintain a level of vigilance to avoid relapse.
+Although many people in recovery can’t wait to feel comfortable in their own lifestyle again, it is important to maintain a level of vigilance to avoid relapse.

 Relapse and High Expectations

-It’s very tempting to think that exiting treatment and starting a new life mean that things will fall into place, and everything will make perfect sense.
+It’s very tempting to think that exiting treatment and starting a new life means that things will fall into place, and everything will make perfect sense.
 However, life seems to quickly get in the way: bills, work, kids, schedules, etc. can make life feel less than wonderful when your expectations are inappropriately high.

 Setting a reasonable goal for happiness and balance in life is a key strategy in treatment.
 The problem arises when the patient’s goals are beyond what can be reasonably expected or achieved, and the patient feels stifled and distressed when she inevitably falls short of those goals.